romanyaniv/Getting-and-Cleaning-Data-Course-Project/README.md

 'CodeBook.md' - contains an informanion describing the variables, the data, and transformations that were performed.

-'Course_Project_Script.R' - contains an script of performed analysis.
+'run_analysis.R' - contains an script of performed analysis.
 It includes all five steps required for 'Getting and Cleaning Data' Course Project.

 'OutcomeData.txt' - contains the outcome tidy data set with the average of each variable for each activity and each subject.